Affine symmetric group: Inverse realizations

 In some situations, one may wish to consider the action of the affine symmetric group on $\Z$ or on alcoves that is inverse to the one given above.
-We describe these alternate realizations now.
+These alternate realizations are described below.

 In the combinatorial action of $\widetilde{S}_n$ on $\Z$, the generator $s_i$ acts by switching the values i and i + 1.
 In the inverse action, it instead switches the entries in positions i and i + 1.
 Similarly, the action of a general reflection will be to switch the entries at positions j − kn and i + kn for each k, fixing all inputs at positions not congruent to i or j modulo n.

 In the geometric action of $\widetilde{S}_n$, the generator $s_i$ acts on an alcove A by reflecting it across one of the bounding planes of the fundamental alcove A_{0}.
 In the inverse action, it instead reflects A across one of its own bounding planes.
 From this perspective, a reduced word corresponds to an alcove walk on the tessellated space V.

 Relationship to other mathematical objects

-The affine symmetric group is closely related to a variety of other mathematical objects.
+The affine symmetric groups are closely related to a variety of other mathematical objects.